Data Docs Dashboard UI¶

-Truthound Data Docs provides a Reflex-based interactive dashboard.
+Truthound Data Docs provides a Reflex-based interactive dashboard UI for local profile exploration and report review.

 # Run with profile